“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 Term (1845-1849) Vice President George M. Dallas (1845-1849)

 The 11th President of the United States, Polk also served as Speaker of the House and Governor of Tennessee.
 Polk was the last strong pre-Civil War president and was noted for his foreign policy successes.
 Scholars have ranked him favorably on the list of greatest presidents for his ability to set an agenda and achieve all of it.
 Polk was too sick as a child to get formal schooling, yet he managed to graduate at the top of his class from the University of North Carolina when he was 22.
 He was nicknamed “Napoleon of the Stump” for his excellent speaking skills.
 Polk was a very hard-working chief executive who proved to be one of the most productive presidents in history.
 He greatly expanded the U.S. territory and re-established the independent treasury system, among many other accomplishments.
 Upon election, he vowed to serve only one term, a promise he kept when he declined to run in 1848.

 Zachary Taylor (1784-1850)

-Distinguished general and 12th President of the United States, Taylor served in the War of 1812 and the Mexican-American War, where he earned the nickname of “Old Rough and Ready.”
-He was elected president in 1848, the first to never have held any previous elected office.
+Distinguished general and 12th President of the United States, Taylor served in the War of 1812 and the Mexican-American War, where he earned the nickname “Old Rough and Ready.”
+He was elected president in 1848, the first never to have held any previous elected office.
 He was also the last President to hold slaves while in office.
-Just two years into his presidency he died.
+Just two years into his presidency, he died.